mcorino/wxRuby3/lib/wx/doc/extra/14_config.md

 expectations of framework code or storage mechanisms.

-With the standard Ruby YAML and JSON serialization support this also provides improved platform independent configuration persistence options with full typing maintainability.
+With the standard Ruby YAML and JSON serialization support this also provides improved platform independent configuration persistence options with full type information maintainability.

 ## Differences between default and enhanced configuration support